 Here’s How I’ve Determined the Best Travel Stroller

 Okay, I’m sure you’re wondering – how did you come up with this top six list of best travel strollers?
-I considered a few different things, actually.
+I considered a few different things.
 First and foremost, I used personal experience.
 I have used the 3D Lite and Baby Trend models listed above and enjoyed them.
-For the remaining four, I looked to real parent reviews and features.
+For the remaining four, I looked at real parent reviews and features.
 I wanted to be sure that I wasn’t relying on what the manufacturer had to say about their product.

 What Should You Look for in a Travel Stroller?